sirthias/borer/README.md

 val list: List[String] = Cbor.decode(bytes).to[List[String]].value // throws on error
 ```

-If you don't want _BORER_ to throw exceptions you can use these variants to give you a `Try` instead:
+If you don't want _BORER_ to throw exceptions you can use the following variants to give you a `Try` instead:

 ```scala
 val encoded: Try[Array[Byte]] = Cbor.encode(value).toByteArrayTry